Kayaking at George L. Smith State Park in Twin City, Georgia

 Augusta Canal/Savannah Rapids + Serene 18 Paddle Trail, Augusta area

 Although kayaking the Savannah River is reserved for more advanced paddlers, the Augusta Canal is an experience everyone can enjoy.
 Kayakers have an amazing view of historic sites and wildlife on the hours-long paddle to Olmstead Lake.

 Flint River, Albany

 Flowing free for 200 of its 344-mile length, the Flint River is dotted with the mysterious appearance of blue hole springs.
 Known for having a lazy current, abundant wildlife sightings and scenic views, a float down the Flint is fun for all ages.

 Join Kayak Attack Adventures on the Flint River in Albany for an exciting adventure that compliments a visit to the amazing Flint RiverQuarium.
 Choose a two or five-hour adventure, exploring unique river features, near one of Georgia's Seven Natural Wonders, Radium Springs.
 Kayak Attack guides paddlers through historic downtown Albany, to fantastic fishing holes, and searching for mystical blue holes!

 Flint River Outpost – Camilla

 George L. Smith State Park, Twin City

-Serene waters, picturesque Southern scenery and abundant wildlife encounters make this secluded water trail a must-see.
+Serene waters, picturesque Southern scenery and abundant wildlife encounters make this secluded water trail in George L. Smith State Park a must-see.
 A multitude of blue heron and white ibis, soaring and nesting above, lends a surreal, jungle-like feel to the paddle.

 Led by the expertise of Mill Pond Kayak, paddlers tour thick stands of moss-draped cypress and tupelo near the restored Parrish Mill.